 Cholesterol: Foods from animals (meat, fish, eggs, cheese, butter) have cholesterol.

-Sodium: Too much salt can lead to high blood pressure.
-One teaspoon of salt has 2,400 milligrams of salt.
-This is all you need each day.
+Sodium: Too much sodium (salt) can lead to high blood pressure.
+One teaspoon of salt has 2,300 milligrams of sodium.
+This is the upper limit most people need each day.

-Total carbohydrates: Carbohydrates give your body energy.
+Total carbohydrate: Carbohydrates give your body energy.
 However, too many can raise your blood glucose.

 Fiber: If the food has 5 or more grams of fiber, subtract half of the grams from the total carbohydrate.

-Sugar: Sugar is included in the number of total carbohydrates.
+Sugar: Sugar is included in the number of total carbohydrate.